HippoCampusRobotics/fav_docs/installation/start_the_simulation.rst

 * :ref:`installation/workspace_setup:Workspace Setup`

 we can finally start to work with ROS and the Gazebo simulator.
+The directory structure should look similar to the below displayed one

 .. code-block:: console
    :emphasize-lines: 5-6